 This web site provides background information on the Ira W. DeCamp Foundation.
 The DeCamp Foundation was established in 1970 by Elizabeth DeCamp McInery in memory of her late husband Ira W. DeCamp.
-Over the past 20 years, the DeCamp Foundation’s grantmaking has supported a wide array of organizations within three major program areas: health, social services and education.
+Over the past half decade, the DeCamp Foundation’s grantmaking has supported a wide array of organizations within three major program areas: community-based health, social services and education.
 Grants have been concentrated in the New York metropolitan area.

 The foundation’s grantmaking currently focuses on three areas:

 - Community-based health care, Contact: Lindsey Crane, Program Officer, [email protected]

 - Foster care, Contact: Lindsey Crane, Program Officer, [email protected]

 - Workforce development , Contact:Cheryl Anhava, Program Officer, [email protected]

 New York City

 No grants are made to individuals, private foundations, or for matching gifts or loans.
 No grants are made to endowments, scholarships, or fellowships.